Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 K. Srinivasan

-Okay, so now here I have to take a caveat that this is a very fast changing ratio.
-While the absolute growth numbers for me is relatively more predictable.
-The split between the four segments, the segments we’re going to now talk about release air refrigeration and air conditioning which is now getting bolted on really.
-And then the process gas and now the fourth segment which is really others which include lot of manufacturing driven.
+Okay.
+So now here, I have to take a caveat, but this is a very fast-changing ratio.
+While the absolute growth numbers for me is relatively more predictable, the split between the four segments, the segments we’re going to now talk about really air, refrigeration and air conditioning, which is now getting bolted on really and then the Process Gas, and now the fourth segment, which is really others, which include a lot of manufacturing driven business.
 Now the split is definitely going to change going forward and it will change very rapidly.
-Once the PLI comes up, the refrigeration, air conditioning numbers will shoot up.
+Once the PLI comes up, the refrigeration, air conditioning numbers will shoot up, the other business today is going to be something which will become a reportable segment from first quarter onwards.
+So I would suggest that the traditional number that you have been given will change rapidly, and we’ll talk more about it after the first quarter.

 Sourabh Arya